SmileIsThinking/Raft-based-Replicated-Block-Store/README.md

-In our implementation, when an appending packet when all have log term x and index 2 a delayed packet is sent to first node replicate to
+In our implementation, when an appending packet when all have log term x and index 2 a delayed packet is sent to first node replicate to The result shows the delayed packet will not influence the client operation and replication of nodes without such packet.
+The latter writes have been applied to the nodes and the log content are consistent

 ​